Welcome to today's edition of the Rush 24-7 podcast.

 And maybe Bernie Sanders is too far to the right for the Pope.

-And Sir Susan Sarandon, it's falling apart.
+And Susan Sarandon, it's falling apart.

-She's out there saying she's going to vote for Bernie.
+Susan Sarandon, who in Hollywood carries weight, she's out there saying she's going to vote for Bernie.

-She feeling the burn.
+She feeling to burn.

 And when questioned about it, she acted insulted.